Areas of Research

 SPASTICITY

-Spasticity is a common complication following spinal cord injury, and can interfere with daily activities and affect the quality of life.
-Miami Project scientists are conducting basic research to characterize the involuntary muscle activity (spasms) seen in people after spinal cord injury.
+Spasticity is a common complication following spinal cord injury and can interfere with daily activities and affect the quality of life.
+Scientists are conducting basic research to characterize the involuntary muscle activity (spasms) seen in people after spinal cord injury.

 TRAUMATIC BRAIN INJURY

 A significant proportion of spinal cord injured people also have a traumatic brain injury.
-A team of researchers at The Miami Project study the pathological changes in the brain after injury because many mechanisms of injury are common to both traumatic brain injury and spinal cord injury.
+Researchers study the pathological changes in the brain after injury because many mechanisms of injury are common to both traumatic brain injury and spinal cord injury.